Airexpo

 Airexpo is a French airshow started in 1987.
-It is the third most important airshow of France.
-It is held annually on the Muret-Lherm aerodrome in the suburban area of Toulouse, a city famous for its aeronautical industry. as the birthplace of many manufacturers as well as Airbus headquarters.
-One of the first meetings of the French season, it traditionally takes place in the second half of May..
+It is the third most important air show of France.
+It is held annually on the Muret-Lherm aerodrome in the suburban area of Toulouse, a city famous for its aeronautical industry.
+As the birthplace of many manufacturers, as well as Airbus headquarters.
+One of the first meetings of the French season, it traditionally takes place in the second half of May.

 Presentation

-This airshow is a unique event in the world as the only airshow organized by students.
+This air show is a unique event in the world as the only air show organized by students.
 The founding schools were the École nationale supérieure d'ingénieurs de constructions aéronautiques (ENSICA) and École nationale de l'aviation civile (ENAC), both based in Toulouse.
 A third school, Institut Supérieur de l'Aéronautique et de l'Espace (ISAE-Supaero), joined in later on.
-Following the merger of ENSICA and ISAE-Supaero, the air show is now organised by the students from ENAC and ISAE-Supaero.
+Following the merger of ENSICA and ISAE-Supaero, the air show is now organized by the students from ENAC and ISAE-Supaero.

-Historically it was held at Toulouse-Lasbordes aerodrome until the late 1990's.
+Historically, it was held at Toulouse-Lasbordes aerodrome until the late 1990s.
 The increasing number of visitors forced the association to move the airshow to Muret-Lherm Aerodrome.

 Each year's aircraft line-up is representative of the aeronautical world, including civil aircraft from major manufacturers (Airbus and ATR), military aircraft, helicopters, warbirds, aerobatic aircraft, drones, vintage aircraft and aeromodels.

 Light and vintage aviation is represented by aircraft such as the Robin DR-400, the Piper Cub and the Boeing-Stearman Model 75.
 World War II fighters such as the Supermarine Spitfire and the North American P-51 Mustang are regular exhibitors at Airexpo.
 Commercial aviation is also represented, with the ATR 72 and aircraft from the Airbus fleet: A340-600, A380, A330neo, A350 XWB and A321-XLR.
 Military aircraft such as the McDonnell Douglas F/A-18 Hornet, Dassault Mirage 2000, Dassault Rafale and Airbus A400M have already taken part in the show.
 Airexpo has welcomed numerous aerobatic patrols over the years: the Patrouille de France, the Breitling Jet Team and the Red Arrows.

-Airshow displays aren't the only activities available on site.
+Air show displays aren't the only activities available on site.
 Activities such as visits to static aircraft, helicopter christenings, historic military camp re-enactments, stores and stalls of all kinds, flight simulation and virtual reality experiences, and much more are also available, depending on the year and the weather.
 Refreshment stands and food stalls are of course available every year.